mahesh-done-001/msd-md/README.md

 # msd-md
-This is a Demo for git &amp; Github
+This is a Demo for git &amp; Github.